Click here for information and a registration form.

-A. We took them out nearly 40 years ago in order to reconfigure our services to be held “in the round.”
+A. We took them out nearly 40 years ago to reconfigure our space so services could be held “in the round.”
 The pews were replaced with interlocking chairs, permitting a movable altar to be placed in the middle of the nave.
 Parishioners now sit facing the altar on all four sides.
 On rare occasions, the high altar is used for worship.
-A series of crosses made by parishioners hangs above the central altar; the designs change with the liturgical season.
+One of a series of crosses, some made by parishioners, hangs above the central altar; the designs change with the liturgical season.

 A. No. The painting over the altar was executed by Mayer of Munich on canvas and shipped here to be affixed to the altar.
 Thanks to the generosity of a group of gay members known as the “Lambda Lions,” it was restored recently by a parishioner who is a professional art restorer.